chenzhe-code/chenzhe-code.github.io/_projects/2023/2023-project-tree.md

 ---
-title:          'Detailed Extraction of Roadside Trees from MLS Point Cloud'
+title:          'Calculation of 3D Parameters of Roadside Trees Based on MLS Clouds'
 date:           2023-10-23 00:01:00 +0800
 selected:       true
 pub:            ""
-pub_date:       "2023.06 - 2023.10"
+pub_date:       "2023.04 - 2023.10"
 abstract: >-
-  As one of the core developers.
-We proposed a confidence-guided roadside tree extraction algorithm.
-The core idea is to first segment pole-like objects and calculate their confidence of being trees, then classify these pole-like targets into trees and non-trees.
-Next, we use a combination of weighted distance constraints and an allometric model to extract individual trees using the optimized minimum cut method.
-Based on the extraction results of individual trees, we estimate tree parameters and ultimately obtain 3D tree models through 3D modeling techniques.
+   Research group proposed a confidence-guided roadside tree extraction algorithm.
+Based on this algorithm, I further calculate the 3D parameters of roadside trees such as the crown volume, DBH and height, etc. The method has been integrated into Point2Model, a point cloud intelligent processing software.

 cover:          assets/images/covers/tree.gif
 authors:
-  - Guided by Professor Bisheng Yang and Zhen Dong from Wuhan University
+  - Guided by Prof. Bisheng Yang and Prof. Zhen Dong from Wuhan University

 # links:
 #   eBook: https://www.taylorfrancis.com/books/mono/10.1201/9781003486060/ubiquitous-point-cloud-bisheng-yang-zhen-dong-fuxun-liang-xiaoxin-mi